-In 1718, a small group were sent to Dublin.
+In 1717, a small group were sent from Galway to Dublin.
 A century later their followers leased a house in Cabra, on the outskirts of Dublin, a convent that was to become the mother-house to many groups of Dominican women around the world.

 By the 1860′s the community in Cabra was strong enough to send members to other areas in Ireland and as missionaries abroad.

 Sisters went to South Africa, Louisiana and Australia.
 More recently, new missions have opened in Argentina (1978), Brazil (1991) and Bolivia (1999).

 When St Dominic established a convent of women in Prouille in 1206, he recognised then, the importance of education for women.
 Across the centuries, Dominic’s heritage of faith and truth are reflected through the lives and mission of the Dominican Sisters, their lay colleagues and leaders and students of their schools.